sofillav/telco-data-pipeline/README.md

 # Telco Analytics Pipeline

-A data local data platform using Docker Compose with Airflow, PostgreSQL, dbt, and Python.
+A local data platform built with Docker Compose, featuring Airflow, PostgreSQL, dbt, and Python.
+This project was developed as the final assignment for the Qversity program, a hands-on academic initiative focused on Data & AI.

 ## Architecture